The Descriptive Complexity of Graph Neural Networks: The Non-Uniform Case: GNNs with Arbitrary Weights and Families of GNNs

 and let $\Cy\coloneqq\tilde\FL^{(n,k)}_t(G,\Cx)\in\CS_{p^{(n)}_t}(G)$.
 Then for all $v\in V(G)$,

-\proof The proof is completely analogous to the proof of Lemma~\ref{lem:uniform}, except that in the proof of Claims~1 and 2 we use Lemma~\ref{lem:ar6a} instead of Corollary~\ref{cor:ar6a} to evaluate the FNNs computing the message function and combination function.
+\end{techclaim} \begin{subproof} The proof is completely analogous to the proof of Lemma~\ref{lem:uniform}, except that in the proof of the analogues of Claims~\ref{claim:c:1} and \ref{claim:c:2} we use Lemma~\ref{lem:ar6a} instead of Corollary~\ref{cor:ar6a} to evaluate the FNNs computing the message function and combination function.
 We substitute suitable instantiations of the r-expression $\boldsymbol{\chi}(y,y')$ and the L-expression $\boldsymbol{\psi}(y,y')$ for the r-schemas $\vec Z_v,\vec Z_e$ representing the parameters of the FNN and the L-schemas $\vec Y_v$ representing the activation functions in Lemma~\ref{lem:ar6a}.

 Furthermore, in Case~3 of the proof of Lemma~\ref{lem:uniform} (handling $\MEAN$-aggregation) we need a term that defines a Lipschitz constant for the combination function of $\FL^{(n,k)}_t$.
 (In the proof of Lemma~\ref{lem:uniform}, this is the constant $\lambda$.)
-We can use the term $\eta_t(y,y')$ of Claim~1. \uend \end{claim}
+We can use the term $\eta_t(y,y')$ of Claim~\ref{claim:g:1}. \uend \end{subproof}

 The next claim is the analogue of Theorem~\ref{theo:uniform} for our setting with built-in relations.